programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Evaluate the resulting topics.

-We can also evaluate the results of this fit directly in the notebook.
+After fitting the model in the notebook, we can also evaluate the results.
 As noted, our sample corpus size was very small (meaning that we do not expect great performance), but some of the topics do seem reasonable.
 For instance, night, moon, and dark cluster together in topic 0; and dawn, sunlight, summer, gleam cluster together in topic 1.

 ```python
 from pprint import pprint